Q3 2025 Report

 Convertible Bonds and PIPEs Dominate

-Convertible Bonds: Three companies (Wix, Nova, and Camtek) raised $2.18B in Q3 2025, compared to just $1.7M in Q2.
-This surge meant convertible bonds accounted for 60% of total public fundraising in the quarter, reflecting strong issuer preference for large-scale, lower-dilution financing structures
+Convertible Bonds: Three companies (Wix, Nova, and Camtek) raised $2.2B in Q3 2025, accounting for 60% of total public fundraising in the quarter, reflecting strong issuer preference for large-scale, lower-dilution financing structures.

 Private Investments in Public Equity (PIPEs): PIPE transactions reached $788M across 11 deals, compared with $94M across 12 deals in Q2 2025 and $161M across 17 deals in Q3 2024.
-This reflects a decline in the number of transactions but much larger average deal sizes, pointing to capital concentration among fewer issuers, it remains an efficient channel for follow-on capital.
+This indicates a decline in the number of transactions but much larger average deal sizes, pointing to capital concentration among fewer issuers.
+It remains an efficient channel for follow-on capital.

-Follow-on Public Offerings: Public offerings totaled $168M across 4 deals, down 77% from Q2 2025 ($716M; seven deals) but higher than Q3 2024, when there was no activity.
-Results suggest intermittent but improving access for scaled issuers.
+Follow-on Public Offerings: Public offerings totaled $168M across 4 deals, down 77% from Q2 2025 ($716M; 7 deals) but higher than Q3 2024, when there was no activity.
 This follow-on market remains accessible, but with smaller deal sizes and fewer transactions compared to the previous quarter.

 Finder NASDAQ Index